 All other deliverables will be found in Canvas and will include online discussions, online professional development modules, and a final internship reflection.
 Deliverables must be completed as assigned in the Canvas course to earn the internship credit.
 If you are unable to meet this deadline, you must request a grade deferral prior to the end of the semester.
 If you were approved to complete your internship over two consecutive semesters, your final deliverables will be due prior to the last day of classes for the second semester.

-IST 495 is a one-credit internship course.
+Be sure to review information on the registrar's website related to the maximum number of credits students can take per semester.
+IST 495 is a one-credit internship course that student must pay for and be registered in while completing their internship..
 Therefore, tuition charges and associated fees apply.
 Rates for tuition, information technology fees, and activity fees can be viewed on the Tuition and Fees Schedule.

 Internship Credit Restrictions